realmagicgreen/magicgreen11ty/src/articles/2020-05-01-immune-boost-drinks.md

   - superfood
   - eco-entrepreneur
 cover_image: /assets/p/health/immune-boost-drinks/immune-boost-drinks.jpg
-description: "We met with Iris, an expert in the field, who shared some knowledge and shed some light about how to live healthier by listening to your guts." # max 160 digits cos dunno how to trim it, yet......
 ad: true # use 'true' to have post displaying AD
 featured: true # use 'true' to have it displayed in home
 sticky: true # 'true' or empty